BOS - KEF

 KAYAK looks at all historical flight data for each date to provide a predicted price for one-way trips or round-trips with a duration up to 40 days.
 While we try to provide actual minimum prices for each date, some prices are predictions and actual prices may differ.

-FAQs for booking flights from Boston to Reykjavik
+FAQs for booking Boston to Reykjavik flights

 • Do I need a passport to fly between Boston and Reykjavik?